%20(2).avif)

 Common alternatives include Gatekeeper (OPA), OPA-based admission controllers, and Kubernetes ValidatingAdmissionPolicy.
 For background on admission control patterns, see Kubernetes admission controllers.

-Our experience with Kyverno helped us build practical knowledge, reusable policy patterns, and automation workflows that make Kubernetes governance easier to implement and maintain across different teams and environments.
-We’ve used Kyverno to move policy enforcement closer to delivery pipelines, reduce configuration drift, and standardize security and compliance controls without slowing down developers.
+Our experience with Kyverno helped us build practical policy patterns, review workflows, and automation practices that make Kubernetes governance easier to implement and maintain across multiple clusters and teams.
+We’ve used Kyverno to reduce configuration drift, standardize security and compliance controls, and shift policy enforcement closer to delivery pipelines without blocking developer velocity.

 Some of the things we did include: